prabhuignoto/smart-tagz/README.md

 ## Features

-- **Autocomplete** - Supports autocomplete with easy keyboard selection.
+- **Autosuggest** - Supports Autosuggest with easy keyboard selection.
 - **Editable Tags** - Tags can be edited inline by double clicking on the tag.
 - **Create tags on Paste** - Paste string with delimiters of your choice and the component will auto create the tags for you.
 - **Easy tag deletion** - Delete tags easily with delete or backspace.